 I’ve told parts of this story on my blog before, but I’ve never put it all together.
 It’s hard to share as I know I’m opening myself up to judgment and criticism, but it’s time.
 As with many young girls, my teenage years were riddled with unnecessary angst and low self-esteem.
 Looking back, I battled myself far too often and didn’t know how to embrace who I was long enough to feel good just being me.
 One thing that always bothered me?
 Having small breasts.
+Blog about breasts enlargement can be quite too much to handle as it needed much consideration.
 I bought all the enhancing bras I could find.
 Push-up bras, underwire bras, heavily-padded bras, even bras filled with water.
 Still, I somehow felt my body was unattractive.

 When I was about 20, a doctor found a lump in my right breast.
 I had an ultrasound, and they said it was a fibroadenoma – basically, a mass of dense tissue.
 A few years later my doctor mentioned it to me, and she suggested I have another ultrasound just to check it.
 We compared the results with my previous ultrasound, and the mass had just about doubled in size in a few years.
 The lump itself was not thought to be dangerous, but it was suggested to me that I have it removed because if anything formed behind the lump, it could not be detected.
 As stated above, I was always self-conscious of my smaller breast size, and this was the smaller of my two breasts.
 The idea of removing a sizable portion was scary!
 So, at that time, I opted for a lumpectomy and breast augmentation.
 I also had a lift to the left side to make them a “matching pair”.
 Unfortunately, that never happened.
 The left implant bottomed-out, so I needed a second surgery to “fix it”.
 They were never fixed.
 I went from having small breasts I didn’t like to larger, mis-matched breasts I didn’t like.
 I felt botched (and perhaps a little cheated).